Indoor Air Quality

 We’re accustomed to traditional heating and cooling systems in most local homes and businesses: usually centralized units that heat or cool the air in a single location, and then blow it through your home with a fan via a series of ducts.
 It’s an effective system, but it’s not the only one out there, and depending upon the needs of your Kansas City, MO home, you might benefit from an alternative model.

-Geothermal systems, in particular, offer a lot of benefits to the right home, and with the trained team at Climate Control Heating & Cooling ready to perform installation, maintenance, and repair services, you can enjoy those many advantages with a minimum of fuss.
+Geothermal systems, in particular, offer a lot of benefits to the right home, and with the trained team at Climate Control Heating, Cooling & Plumbing ready to perform installation, maintenance, and repair services, you can enjoy those many advantages with a minimum of fuss.
 Call us today to set up a consultation, and we’ll go through all of the basics with you.

 How Does Geothermal Heating & Cooling Work?